kellewic/react-nanodegree/README.md

 # MyReads - Book Tracking App

 A bookshelf application that allows you to organize books into three categories: Currently Reading, Want to Read, and Read.
-Built as part of the [Udacity React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019) program final project.
+Built as part of the [Udacity React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019) program.

 ## Overview